kelayamatoz/Digital-Systems-Design-Lab/project_proposal.md

-# Final Project Milestone 0: Project Proposal
+# Project Milestone 0: Project Proposal
 Here is a very high level overview of what your project proposal should look like.
 Feel free to include more information.

 - **Introduction**: What application do you want to accelerate?